We all love Open Source and I’m no exception.

 So I believe that the NE-ONE Professional is working correctly here and that iPerf3 isn’t.

 If you’d like to verify this for yourself then load up ifstat or something similar and try it out.

 John later confirms my results, and what we’re both surprised at is why iPerf3 shows different results with 5ms each way latency compared to 0ms (in UDP mode at a 1Mbps throughput limit) – it must be something to do with the way it’s calculating the bandwidth received at the server side.
 In this case it is wrong though – our graphs plus ifstat (and Nload, bmon, slurm etc) all agree on that.

-Of course, John’s purpose in using our NE-ONE is not to test iPerf3 or vice-versa, so having ascertained that the NE-ONE is verifiably working as it should he moves onto the real applications under test…
+Of course, John’s purpose in using our NE-ONE Professional is not to test iPerf3 or vice-versa, so having ascertained that the NE-ONE Professional is verifiably working as it should he moves onto the real applications under test…

 So, I think the moral of this story is that while open source tools can be useful, you have to factor in that, unless there is a very active community supporting and correcting them (as with Linux) you’re on your own.